badench/brightidea/README.md

 This directory contains chat logs for each room connected to.
 Two example logs that were written concurrently can be found here. log files are in the format <timestamp>\t< user+message>\n

+### Testing

+So far logger is the only module with testing.
+To run tests use the command `cargo test`